Min-Systems/minflixclient/README.md

 # MinflixClient
-This is the front end client for the minflix streaming service
+This is the frontend client for the minflix streaming service